WolfgangBischoff/Ceres/Documents/Notes.md

 ####Bug
 * after begin of night shift the level doesnt reload from file, so wrong sprites appear
-* STRANGER_APPEARANCE_QUEST not set after Dialogue
+* black in capsule level

 ####Inventory
 Incubator Convert Button